Values and Honesty

 - Physical assault or any coerced sexual relations

-If a student believes that a faculty or staff person is basing decisions or actions on whether or not a student participates in sexual or intimate conduct, it should be reported to the Dean of Students, the Dean of Faculty, or the Head of School.
+If a student believes that a faculty or staff member is basing decisions or actions on whether or not a student participates in sexual or intimate conduct, it should be reported to the Dean of Students, the Dean of the Faculty, or the Head of School.

 Additional Major Rules

 Respect for the rights of all and for the differences among us is essential for the Deerfield community.
-Discrimination of others on the basis of race, color, ethnicity, national origin, religion, sex, sexual orientation, gender identity and/or expression, age, marital status, place of birth, or against qualified individuals with disabilities on the basis of disability has no place in our community.
+Discrimination of others on the basis of race, color, ethnicity, national origin, religion, sex, sexual orientation, gender identity and/or expression, age, ancestry, genetic information, marital status, place of birth or on the basis of disability has no place in our community.
 If members of the Deerfield community experience or witness any apparent incident of discrimination by students, faculty, or staff, they should report the incident to a faculty member or the Dean of Students Office.
 Such incidents violate the ideals of Deerfield and may be subject to appropriate disciplinary response.

 Online Behavior, Devices, and Privacy

-Students are reminded that they are subject to the Academy’s rules—and potential disciplinary response—for both offline and online activities.
+Students are subject to the Academy’s rules—and potential disciplinary response—for both offline and online activities.
 We recommend that students manage their online privacy carefully and review the Academy’s Acceptable Use Policy.
 Further, we require that students:

 - Never impersonate or adopt another person’s identity; do not post under another user’s account or identity.